iCepa/tun2tor/README.md

 - How could we pre-rebase of lwip build without ARP support?
 That makes no sense.
 - Remember to update RunThread.swift from iCepa such that it runs `tun2tor_run(packetFlow.value(forKeyPath: "socket.fileDescriptor") as!
 Int32, 12345 as!
 Int32, 9050 as!
 Int32)`.
 - Talk with Benjamin about moving to `async` for Tokio code (and bump Tokio version).
+- We seriously need some unit tests for all the conversion logic here, but let's look at this once things works in a stable way.